ev2900/OpenSearch_Neural_Search/README.md

 Loading the model reads the model’s chunks from the model index and then creates an instance of the model to load into memory

 You can check the status of loading the model by passing the task id from the load model API to the API call below.
-The larger the model the longer it will takes to load it to memory
+The larger the model the longer it will take to load it to memory

 ```
 GET /_plugins/_ml/tasks/{task_id}